QCRMut: Quantum Circuit Random Mutant generator tool: Related work

-So far we have seen some of the work towards mutation testing but we do not yet know how these mutants are created.
-Let us present two different approaches discussed in the literature: Muskit by Mendiluze et al. \cite{mendiluze2021muskit} and QMutPy by Fortunato et al. \cite{fortunato2022mutation}.
-Both of these tools have been studied for application in Qiskit, an SDK developed by IBM for Python.
-Muskit works on the lines of code; it analyses the plain code and, through an exhaustive process, generates all possible mutations in each line and gap.
-Then it executes the mutants and, giving an oracle, it analyses the output following the guidance they supported in previous works \cite{ali2021assessing}\cite{wang2021qdiff}\cite{wang2021quito}.
+Some progress has been made towards establishing mutation testing techniques for quantum software.
+Two notable approaches discussed in the literature are Muskit by Mendiluze et al.~\cite{mendiluze2021muskit} and QMutPy by Fortunato et al.~\cite{fortunato2022mutation}, both of which have been explored in combination with Qiskit.
+Muskit performs source-level analysis and employs an exhaustive procedure to generate all possible mutations at each identified gap in the quantum circuit.
+The resulting mutants are then executed, and their outputs are evaluated using an oracle, following the methodology proposed in earlier studies~\cite{ali2021assessing,wang2021quito,wang2021qdiff}.

-On the other hand, QMutPy extends the existing library MutPy with their quantum mutant operators and their concept of gate equivalence using Python's AST.
-They process and analyse the mutants using assertions without the need for an oracle.
-The study includes modifications in their assertions to improve their mutation scores.
+QMutPy, in contrast, extends the classical mutation testing framework MutPy by incorporating quantum-specific mutation operators and a notion of gate equivalence, implemented through Python’s Abstract Syntax Tree.
+Mutants are processed and analysed via code assertions, and the authors demonstrate that refining these assertions can lead to improved mutation scores.
+In 2025, Mendiluze et al.~\cite{mendiluze2025quantumBench} present a comprehensive, large-scale empirical study on quantum circuit mutation testing, involving more than 700,000 faulty benchmarks generated using Muskit from 382 real-world quantum circuits.
+Their results provide valuable evidence regarding the behaviour of quantum mutants and offer insights for the systematic development and evaluation of future quantum mutation testing techniques.

+To date, these tools have been developed using preliminary versions of Qiskit, employing an exhaustive approach to mutant generation.
+In this work, we aim to advance the state of the art by introducing a random generator tool built upon a stable version of Qiskit, designed to reduce the number of mutants requiring execution and, consequently, to lower computational costs.
+Furthermore, we propose novel concepts relating to gate coverage and the understanding of a quantum circuit as an entity, providing mechanisms to preserve substructures, such as oracle inputs and subroutines.
+We are also integrating an initial automated testing framework designed to facilitate the mutation testing process.